Explore holidays in Hossegor & The Landes Coast

 Back to nature

 Leave the bustling coastline behind for the day and hike along one of the many forest trails linking Hossegor & Seignosse Ocean to the nature reserves of ÉtangBlanc and Étang Noir.
 Pack some local produce for a lakeside picnic or enjoy a fixed price lunch menu at one of the auberges at ÉtangNoir.

 Get in the zone

 A retail village for discounted swim and surfwear from all the big brands, La Zone Pédebert near Hossegor has the prerequisite bars and restaurants, but also a number of artisan stores, breweries and a wine merchant so you can stock up for the week.

 Towns & Villages

 Hossegor’s less well-known twin has plenty to commend it, with its own share of surfing beaches and a calm swimming lake for those less keen on the Atlantic rollers.
-It’s also the more authentically French of the two towns, renowned for excellent quality food whether you pick one of the many restaurants or take home the catch of the day from the fish market.
-Capbreton is very much the locals’ choice, proud of its whaling heritage but not shy of enticing 21st century visitors with its lively marina, boutique shopping, golf course and casino.
+It’s also the more authentically French of the two towns, renowned for excellent quality food and restaurants serving the catch of the day.
+Capbreton is very much the locals’ choice, proud of its whaling heritage but not shy of enticing 21st century visitors with its lively marina, beaches and bustling fish market.

 Tradition wears a glamorous mantle in Biarritz, a darling of the Belle Époque where the sea remains a vibrant part of the collective consciousness.
 Surfboards are as commonplace as designer shopping bags and the picturesque coastal walk between the lighthouse and the Côte des Basques remains the most romantic way to get your bearings.
 But despite the 19th-century opulence of the Hotel du Palais and the striking art deco casino, it's the golden Grand Plage that remains the centre of attention.